lcp

 Sendai

 It took me a long time—seven years, if we’re counting—to appreciate Sendai for what it is.
 Before that, I used the city as most foreigners (and indeed, a great number of Japanese) do: As a stopping-off point between the Tokyo area and more exciting destinations farther afield in Tohoku and Hokkaido.
-Whether you stay in the city center and visit attractions such as Zuihoden and the Aoba Castle Ruins, or take day trips to Yamadera temple or the Matsushima Bay scenic area along the coast, I have a feeling Sendai is going to impress you.
+Whether you stay in the city center and visit attractions such as Zuihoden and the Aoba Castle Ruins, or take day trips to Yamadera temple and the Matsushima Bay scenic area along the coast, I have a feeling Sendai is going to impress you.
+I also highly recommend coming in summer for the Tanabata Matsuri festival!

 Shimonoseki

-The westernmost major city on Honshu island, Shimonoseki is infamous for fugu sushi, a potentially toxic meal that consists of raw tiger pufferfish meat.
-However, this is far from the only reason to visit.
+The westernmost major city on Honshu island, Shimonoseki is infamous for fugu pufferfish, a meal that’s potentially lethal…well, at least in its sashimi form.
+However, this (and the other fresh sushi available in wonderful Karato Market) is far from the only reason to visit.
 Within the city center, the Chofu district is home to a lush garden and well-maintained Samurai homes, while you’ll need a bit of time (and a set of wheels) to access Tsunoshima bridge, which is suspended over dazzlingly blue waters.
 Need a workout?
 Walk to Kyushu in a tunnel underneath the Kanmon Straits no less.
-One day, I have no doubt that Shimonoseki will regularly be listed among the best Japanese cities to visit, although for now it’s definitely among the ranks of underrated Japanese cities.

 Yonago

 If we’re simply talking about the urban core around the train station, it would be hard for me to say that Yonago is among the best cities in Japan.
 However, the array of destinations within day-trip distance is truly staggering.
-From Sakaiminato port and its delicious seafood market, to gorgeous Adachi Museum of Art, and from thrilling Mt.
-Daisen, to Kurayoshi with its quirky Pear Museum and cliff-hewn Mitokusan Sanbutsu-ji temple, Yonago is a gateway to many of the best experiences in Japan, and is the best Japanese city for tourists of a certain stripe.
+From Sakaiminato port and its eclectic seafood market, to gorgeous Adachi Museum of Art, and from thrilling Mt.
+Daisen to Kurayoshi with its quirky Pear Museum and cliff-hewn Nageire-do temple, Yonago is a gateway to many of the best experiences in Japan, and is the best Japanese city for tourists of a certain stripe.

 How Long Should You Spend in Japan?